 - Preparation for adulthood and independence

-It will also include information about health and social care services, education, leisure activities and support groups in the area for children and young people aged 0-25 with SEND and their families.
+It also includes information about health and social care services, education, leisure activities and support groups in the area for children and young people aged 0-25 with SEND and their families.

-- Co-ordinating all the support for students with SEND
+- Co-ordinating the support for students with SEND

-- Ensuring that you are kept informed about the support your child is receiving, involved in supporting your child’s learning and involved in regularly reviewing their progress
+- Ensuring that you are kept informed about the support your child is receiving, and involved in regularly reviewing their progress

-- Liaising with professionals who may be coming into the College to support your child’s learning – for example, Educational Psychologist
+- Contact with professionals who may be coming into the College to support your child’s learning – for example, The Hearing Impaired Specialist Teacher

 - Updating the College’s SEND Register (a system for ensuring that all SEND needs of students are known by all teaching staff in College) and making sure records of your child’s progress and needs are kept.

 - Initiating intervention such as Literacy & Numeracy and Targeted 1 To 1 to enable SEND students to make progress in their learning